scechin/urban-dictionary/README.md

-# The English Dictionary Terminal App
+# Urban Dictionary Terminal App

 The [Urban Dictionary](https://www.urbandictionary.com/) is an amazing resource for english language lovers; It features the accurate definitions of words, not like other services like Wikipedia, Oxford, etc.